Forgotton Anne

 Forgotton Anne is a cinematic adventure-platform game developed by ThroughLine Games and published by Square Enix Collective.
 The game uses a hand-drawn anime aesthetic style and an orchestral score performed by the Copenhagen Philharmonic Orchestra and was released on May 15, 2018 on Microsoft Windows, Xbox One, and PlayStation 4.
 The game was released for macOS on June 21, 2018, Nintendo Switch on November 9, 2018, iOS on June 26, 2019, and Android on December 18, 2019.
+A follow-up game, Forgotlings, was released on February 17, 2026.

 Plot

 Forgotton Anne takes place between the real world and a fictional world called Forgotten Lands, a magical parallel universe where lost objects, called forgotlings — everything from missing socks to discarded lamps — come to life, hoping one day that they might be remembered again and returned to the real world.
 The player controls Anne, an Enforcer who keeps order in the Forgotten Lands, who sets out to extinguish a rebellion that could prevent her master, Bonku, and herself from returning to the human world.
 The rebellion is led by Fig, a dress mannequin with a face on their chest, and their ally Bulb, a cloaked light bulb with a top hat.
-Enforcers are equipped with a device called an Arca, which can drain the energy (Anima) of the forgotlings.
+Anne is equipped with a device called an Arca, which can drain the energy (Anima) of the forgotlings.